OpenCamp-cc/opencamp.cc/content/docs/build-together.md

 - X (formerly Twitter): [@opencampcc](https://twitter.com/opencampcc)
 - [Upcoming Schedule](/docs/schedule) page

-We welcome anyone from beginners to programming to software developers and leaders to join us any of our Build Together calls.
+We welcome anyone from beginners to programming to experience software engineers and leaders to join us any of our Build Together calls.

 ## Guest Speakers